cheuktingli/psitip/README.rst

 Advanced
 ~~~~~~~~

+ .. _auxiliary random variable:

 - **Existential quantification** is represented by the :code:`exists` method of :code:`Region` (which returns a :code:`Region`).
 For example, the condition "there exists auxiliary random variable U such that R <= I(U;Y) - I(U;S) and U-(X,S)-Y forms a Markov chain" (as in Gelfand-Pinsker theorem) is represented by:

   .. code-block:: python

     ((R <= I(U & Y) - I(U & S)) & markov(U, X+S, Y)).exists(U)

- - Calling :code:`exists` on real variables will cause the variable to be eliminated by Fourier-Motzkin elimination (see Fourier-Motzkin elimination section).
+ - Calling :code:`exists` on real variables will cause the variable to be eliminated by `Fourier-Motzkin elimination`_.
 Currently, calling :code:`exists` on real variables for a region obtained from material implication is not supported.

  - Calling :code:`exists` on random variables will cause the variable to be marked as auxiliary (dummy).